Do you want to know about the Vegetables that Grow in the Shade? Check out the Best Shade Loving Vegetables in our article.

 Check out our list of edible plants that grow best in the shade here

 Do note that these vegetables need comparatively less light than the veggies that love to be in full sun.
 For the best harvest, make sure you keep these in dappled sunlight.

-Lettuce is not just for salads, there are so many lettuce recipes on the web if you search for.
-It is a productive crop that perks up quickly, it is the best option for a shady space as it needs cool surroundings, moist soil, and partial sun.
+Lettuce is not just for salads, and there are so many lettuce recipes on the web if you search for them.
+It is the best option for a shady space as it needs cool surroundings, moist soil, and partial sunlight.

 2. Asian Greens

 Bok Choy, Mizuna, or Tatsoi, choose from large varieties of Asian greens and grow these tangy leafy vegetables in your garden to use your shady space well.